 In the simplest of terms, a country’s civil service is their government body responsible for its public administration and implementing their formulated plans and policies for holistic social welfare.
 In India, a civil services official ideally is a servant of the Indian society, and is selected on the basis of their merit in the Civil Services Examinations (CSE) conducted by the Union Public Service Commission (UPSC), The prominent civil services in India are the Indian Administrative Service (IAS), Indian Foreign Service (IFS), Indian Forest Service (IFS), Indian Revenue Service (IRS), and Indian Police Service (IPS).
 What differentiates civil services from the government is their nature of permanence during the transitions of the elected governments.

 The Role of Civil Services in Indian Democracy

 It is not enough to say that power rests with people in a democracy.
-To implement this ideology, the civil services are established to carry out the following role: –
+Role of civil services in a democracy insights will be given in this section.
+To implement this ideology, civil services are established to carry out the following role: –

 Civil servants are the voice of the people they represent.
 They identify and redress the grievances of the community they represent

 Since the political executive of the Indian state is deemed to change every 5 years, it is crucial to have an administrative body to carry out the formulated government policies without any hiccups